-Rudra Sil is Professor of Political Science and the SAS Director of the Huntsman Program in International Studies & Business.
-He holds a Ph.D. from the University of California at Berkeley and has been teaching at Penn since 1996.
-His scholarly interests encompass comparative politics, Russian/post-communist studies, Asian studies, the politics of labor, international development, qualitative methodology, and the philosophy of the social sciences.
-He is also an elected board member of the Committee on Concepts and Methods of IPSA, the International Political Science Association.
+Rudra Sil is Professor of Political Science and the SAS Director of the dual-degree Huntsman Program in International Studies and Business.
+He received his Ph.D. from Berkeley before joining the Penn faculty in 1996.
+His primary field is comparative politics, with some of his work also touching on international relations theory.
+His scholarly interests encompass Russian/post-communist studies, Asian studies, comparative labor politics, international development, qualitative methodology, and the philosophy of social science.
 Sil is author, co-author or co-editor of seven books.
-These include a sole-authored book, Managing ‘Modernity’: Work, Community, and Authority in Late-Industrializing Japan and Russia (University of Michigan Press, 2002), and Beyond Paradigms: Analytic Eclecticism in the Study of World Politics (Palgrave-Macmillan, 2010), coauthored with Peter Katzenstein.
-The latter title was honored as a CHOICE Outstanding Academic Title in 2011.
-Sil’s coedited anthologies include The Politics of Labor in a Global Age (Oxford University Press, 2001) and Comparative Area Studies: Methodological Rationales and Cross-Regional Applicatons (Oxford University Press, 2018).
-He is also author of three dozen articles and book chapters.
-His articles have appeared in such peer-reviewed journals as Perspectives on Politics, Comparative Political Studies, International Studies Quarterly, Journal of Theoretical Politics, Studies in Comparative International Development, and Post-Soviet Affairs.
-Sil is currently working on two books, Russia Reconsidered: Fate of a Former Superpower (under contract, Cambridge University Press) and Pathways of the Post-communist Proletariat: Labor Politics in Russia, China and Eastern Europe.
-His most recent paper on labor – coauthored with former Penn Ph.D. student, Allison Evans – was awarded the 2019 Dorothy Day Award for Outstanding Labor Scholarship.
+These include Managing ‘Modernity’: Work, Community, and Authority in Late-Industrializing Japan and Russia (2002) and Beyond Paradigms: Analytic Eclecticism in the Study of World Politics (2010), coauthored with Peter Katzenstein and honored as a CHOICE Outstanding Academic Title.
+Sil’s coedited volumes include The Politics of Labor in a Global Age (2001), World Order After Leninism (2007), and Comparative Area Studies: Methodological Rationales and Cross-Regional Applications (2018).
+His articles that have appeared in such journals as Perspectives on Politics, Comparative Political Studies, International Studies Quarterly, Journal of Theoretical Politics, Post-Soviet Affairs, Europe-Asia Studies, and Studies in Comparative International Development.
+A 2020 article published in Comparative Political Studies – coauthored with former Penn Ph.D. student, Dr. Allison Evans – received the Dorothy Day Award for Outstanding Labor Scholarship.
+Sil has just completed a second volume on Advances in Comparative Area Studies (to be published by Oxford University Press in 2025) and is currently working on a new monograph, The Fate of a Former Superpower: Russia’s Troubled Search for Relevance and Recognition in a Post-Cold War World (under advance contract, Cambridge University Press).
+Sil is the recipient of multiple teaching awards, including the 2022 Ira H. Abrams Memorial Prize for Distinguished Teaching in the School of Arts and Sciences.

 - Comparative politics - development, labor politics, social movements, institutions & organizations